ZEISS invests over EUR 300 million in Jena high-tech site

-The state of Thuringia and the city of Jena have pledged extensive support to the project with the options available to them.
+The state of Thuringia and the city of Jena have pledged extensive support to the project.
 Joint plans with the city will include constructing new transportation options and parking lots, addressing any legacy issues and ensuring a sustainable energy strategy.

 The state will develop the old ZEISS premises through the State Development Corporation of Thuringia (LEG); this will soon offer excellent opportunities for other companies, institutes and carve-outs to be accommodated here.
 The LEG will also be used as a key contact for realizing the project at the new ZEISS site.

 “The project is good news for both the state and the city,” emphasizes State Minister for Thuringia, Bodo Ramelow.
-“With investments in the high-tech Jena site totaling over EUR 300 million, the company is looking to the future and thus safeguarding its competitiveness on the world stage.
+“With investments in the high-tech Jena site totaling over 300 million euro, the company is looking to the future and thus safeguarding its competitiveness on the world stage.
 We expect this to advance both science and industry in the region in many different ways.”

 Wolfgang Tiefensee, Minister of Economy, Science and Digital Society in the state of Thuringia, said: “I am delighted that ZEISS has chosen Jena.
 Ultimately the exceptional collaboration between ZEISS, the state and the city of Jena have made this possible in recent weeks.
 By making such a substantial investment, ZEISS is promoting Jena, its high-tech site which is known across Europe, and bolstering it for the years ahead.
 This is the biggest investment of the decade in Thuringia to date, and it is catapulting Jena into the next league; it will be followed by carve-outs and help establish and draw other institutes and companies in and to Jena.”

-“We look forward to being neighbors with our sister company ZEISS and to many more years of excellent collaboration with a view to further development of the high-tech site in Jena,” says Dr. Frank Heinricht, Chairman of the Board of Management of SCHOTT AG
+"We're looking forward to being neighbours with our sister company ZEISS and to many more years of excellent collaboration with a view to further development of high-tech site in Jena ," says Dr. Frank Heinricht, Chairman of the Board of Management of SCHOTT AG.

 A closed architecture competition will decide how the complex will actually look and how the historic building on the premises will be integrated into the facility by early 2018.

-ZEISS is an internationally leading technology enterprise operating in the optics and optoelectronics industries.
-The ZEISS Group develops, produces and distributes measuring technology, microscopes, medical technology, eyeglass lenses, camera and cine lenses, binoculars and semiconductor manufacturing equipment.
+ZEISS is an internationally leading technology enterprise operating in the fields of optics and optoelectronics.
+The ZEISS Group develops, produces and distributes measuring technology, microscopes, medical technology, eyeglass lenses, camera and cinema lenses, binoculars and semiconductor manufacturing equipment.
 With its solutions, the company constantly advances the world of optics and helps shape technological progress.

 ZEISS is divided up into the four segments Research & Quality Technology, Medical Technology, Vision Care/Consumer Products and Semiconductor Manufacturing Technology.
-The ZEISS Group is represented in over 40 countries and has more than 50 sales and service locations, upwards of 30 manufacturing sites and about 25 research and development facilities around the globe.
-In fiscal year 2015/16, the company generated revenue approximating 4.9 billion euros with around 25,000 employees.
+The ZEISS Group is represented in more than 40 countries and has over 50 sales and service locations, more than 30 manufacturing sites and about 25 research and development centers around the globe.
+In fiscal year 2015/16 the company generated revenue approximating EUR 4.9 billion with over 25,000 employees.
 Founded in 1846 in Jena, the company is headquartered in Oberkochen, Germany.
 Carl Zeiss AG is the strategic management holding company that manages the ZEISS Group.
 The company is wholly owned by the Carl Zeiss Stiftung (Carl Zeiss Foundation).